 Our principal officers are also principals, officers and employees of Eurobulk, which is our ship management company.
 These responsibilities and relationships could create conflicts of interest between us and Eurobulk.
 Conflicts may also arise in connection with the chartering, purchase, sale and operations of the vessels in our fleet versus other vessels that are or may be managed in the future by Eurobulk.
 Circumstances in any of these instances may make one decision advantageous to us but detrimental to Eurobulk and vice versa.
-Eurobulk is expected to manage at least one vessel other than those owned by Euroseas.
-In the past, Eurobulk has managed other vessels where the Pittas family was a minority shareholder but never any where there was no Pittas family participation at all.
-However, it is possible that in the future Eurobulk may manage additional vessels which will not belong to Euroseas and in which the Pittas family may have controlling, little or even no power or participation and where such conflicts may arise.
-Eurobulk may not be able to resolve all conflicts of interest in a manner beneficial to us.
+Eurobulk currently manages one vessel other than those owned by Euroseas, and to date has managed only vessels where the Pittas family was a minority shareholder, but never any vessel which had no Pittas family participation at all.
+However, it is possible that in the future Eurobulk may manage additional vessels which will not belong to Euroseas and in which the Pittas family may have controlling, little or even no power or participation and where conflicts such as those described above may arise.
+Eurobulk may not be able to resolve all conflicts of interest in a manner beneficial to us and our shareholders.